 - Securing an internship position

-- Funding internships that might otherwise be unpaid up to $4,000 per internship
+- Funding internships that might otherwise be unpaid or underpaid up to $4,000 per internship

 Qualifications for Application